The latest update to this website was at 1211pm Sunday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s mostly clear early this morning here at my place, with calm winds, and a low temperature of 48 degrees at my place, and the relative humidity is 77%.
+It’s mostly cloudy early this morning here at my location, with a low temperature of 57.3 degrees, and the relative humidity is 82%.

-Weather Wit of the day: Snowstorm – Shovelry is not dead
+Weather Wit of the day: Freezing Rain – A slip cover

 Here’s a near real-time Wind Profile of the Pacific Ocean – Zoom Earth – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model